-Dr. Winsten was a panelist for the Forum’s discussions on Preventing Deadly Distracted Driving and Asleep at the Wheel.
+Dr. Winsten was a panelist for the Forum’s discussions on Preventing Deadly Distracted Driving, Asleep at the Wheel and Self-Driving Cars.
 Dr. Winsten was a moderator for the Forum’s discussions on U.S. Attorney General Eric Holder: Defending Childhood and Youth and A Conversation with Arianna Huffington on Redefining Success.

 Jay A. Winsten is an Associate Dean at the Harvard T.H.
 Chan School of Public Health and the Frank Stanton Director of the School’s Center for Health Communication.
 The Center’s mission is to mobilize the immense power of mass communication to motivate positive behavior change.
 The Center’s best-known initiative, The Harvard Alcohol Project, demonstrated how a new social concept “the designated driver” could be rapidly diffused through society via mass communication, promoting a new social norm that the driver does not drink.